Understanding the dress codes of Orthodox Jewish women and their diverse interpretations

 Specific style codes vary from community to community, with clothing often dictated by practicality or religious occasion -- Shabbat, Yom Tov (meaning holiday), weddings and bar mitzvahs -- as much as personal taste.
 But no matter where you are or whatever the occasion, in the Orthodox Jewish world, what to wear is governed by the concept of modesty, called tzniut in Hebrew and tznius in Yiddish.
 From Tel Aviv to Massachusetts, it is with tznius in mind that clothing is chosen.

 Tamara Fulton, a fashion stylist and lifestyle editor, who is married to an Orthodox rabbi and lives in London, explained: "There are lots of different Jewish communities all over the world with much diversity yet the underlying principles they share are the same.
-Tznius is the word In Judaism that is slightly mistranslated to mean simply 'modesty', but it's not just about modest dressing."
+Tznius is the word in Judaism that is slightly mistranslated to mean simply 'modesty,' but it's not just about modest dressing.
 Tznius applies to both men and women, and is based upon the concept of humility.
 It's really about how you are in the world, and how you carry yourself in a reserved but dignified manner," said Fulton.

 This usually means the following for Orthodox women: trousers are not worn, and skirts and dresses must fall below the knee, including when sitting; arms are covered to the elbow, and necklines are high-cut.
 Often clothing is altered -- with slits in skirts sewn up and false necklines added.
 Layering is also often used to create final looks.